Originally posted 2014-12-08 08:00:35.

-I spied this beautiful denim jacket in a Pyramid Collection catalog… I fell in love with it and although $59.95 isn’t a bad price for the jacket, I find it hard to spend that kind of money knowing I could make a similar jacket for a fraction of the cost.
+I spied a beautiful denim jacket in a Pyramid Collection catalog… I fell in love with it and although $59.95 isn’t a bad price for the jacket, I find it hard to spend that kind of money knowing I could make a similar jacket for a fraction of the cost.
 I like to blame it on my “seamstress side”!
 My Pyramid Collection knock-off jacket was easy to make, and only took a couple of days.
 Plus, it looks really pretty on my daughter!

 I started with a pattern that was very similar in shape to the Pyramid Collection jacket.